microsoft/ivy/doc/examples/networking.md

 Of course, to communicate with each other, processes must have a visible effect on something.
 That something is the environment, which includes the operating system and the physical network.
-A call to `trans.send` has an an effect on the environment, namely sending a packet.
+A call to `trans.send` has an effect on the environment, namely sending a packet.
 The Ivy run-time guarantees, however, that actions remain serializable despite these effects, using [Lipton's theory of left-movers and right-movers](http://dl.acm.org/citation.cfm?id=361234).
 In the theory's terms,